 If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

-FAQs : ONLINE CLASSES
+FAQs : ON-SCREEN CLASSES

 I’ve not used Zoom before.
 What do I need to do?

 For those who’ve not used Zoom before, it’s a video meeting app.
-With Zoom, you can use any device with a camera and microphone to join our online classes (and separately to have video meetings with your friends and family!).
-For our online lessons in particular, we’d suggest that while your phone might do if nothing else is available, a tablet is better and a laptop or desktop is best (bigger screen = better class experience).
+With Zoom, you can use any device with a camera and microphone to join our on-screen classes (and separately to have video meetings with your friends and family!).
+For our on-screen lessons in particular, we’d suggest that while your phone might do if nothing else is available, a tablet is better and a laptop or desktop is best (bigger screen = better class experience).

 Please download the Zoom app beforehand.
 A download link may be found here.
 Choose Zoom Client for Meetings, if you are on laptop or PC.
 Or follow the links to Zoom Mobile Apps via the Apple App store (for Apple mobile devices) or Google Play store (for Android mobile devices).
 It will ask you to create a Zoom account.
 It’s free.